acm-dojo/acm-dojo/docs/deployment.md

 In order to change where the host is serving from, you can modify `DOJO_HOST`; for example: `-e DOJO_HOST=example.com`.
 In order for this to work correctly, you must correctly point the domain at the server's IP via DNS.

+### Reverse Proxy Configuration

+The DOJO uses Caddy as its reverse proxy with automatic HTTPS certificate management.
+To configure the public-facing domain for your DOJO:

+1. Create a `.env` file in your project's root directory
+2. Set the `VIRTUAL_HOST` variable to your domain: `VIRTUAL_HOST=example.com`

+Caddy will automatically:
+- Acquire SSL certificates from Let's Encrypt
+- Handle certificate renewal
+- Redirect HTTP traffic to HTTPS
+- Proxy requests to the CTFd application

+### Monitoring

+The DOJO includes Netdata for comprehensive system and container monitoring.
+Netdata provides:
+- Real-time system metrics
+- Container resource monitoring
+- Auto-discovery of running services
+- Zero-configuration setup

+Netdata dashboard is accessible on port 19999 (by default not exposed externally for security).

 More of these configuration options (and defaults) can be found in [./dojo/dojo-init](./dojo/dojo-init).

 ## Updating